CrossTheRoadElec/Phoenix6-Documentation/source/docs/yearly-changes/yearly-changelog.rst

 Improved Support for roboRIO Motion Profiles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Additional support has been added for various feedforward terms (kS, kG, kV and kA).
-There is now improved integration with roboRIO motion profiling using velocity setpoints in position control modes, along with acceleration setpoints in velocity control modes.
-Additionally, kG can also calculate feedforward based on cosine of position for mechanisms such as a rotating arm.
+In addition to the kS and kV feedforward terms supported in 2023, Phoenix 6 now supports kG and kA. kG can be constant for use with an elevator, or it can calculate feedforward based on the cosine of position for mechanisms such as a rotating arm.
+Additionally, there is now improved integration with roboRIO motion profiling using velocity setpoints in position control modes, along with acceleration setpoints in velocity control modes.

 .. code-block:: java

-   var constraints = new TrapezoidProfile.Constraints(80, 160); // 80 rps, 160 rps/s
+   // Trapezoid profile with max velocity 80 rps, max accel 160 rps/s
+   final TrapezoidProfile m_profile = new TrapezoidProfile(
+      new TrapezoidProfile.Constraints(80, 160)
+   );
-   var goal = new TrapezoidProfile.State(200, 0); // 200 rot, 0 rps
+   // Final target of 200 rot, 0 rps
+   TrapezoidProfile.State m_goal = new TrapezoidProfile.State(200, 0);
-   var profile = new TrapezoidProfile(constraints, goal);
+   TrapezoidProfile.State m_setpoint = new TrapezoidProfile.State();

-   var setpoint = profile.calculate(0.020);
+   m_setpoint = m_profile.calculate(0.020, m_goal, m_setpoint);
-   m_positionControl.Position = setpoint.position;
+   m_positionControl.Position = m_setpoint.position;
-   m_positionControl.Velocity = setpoint.velocity;
+   m_positionControl.Velocity = m_setpoint.velocity;
    m_talonFX.setControl(m_positionControl);

 New ``SyncCANcoder`` Remote Sensor